flare-foundation/flare-stake-tool/README.md

 Below we describe the functionality offered by the app, when you have your ledger device connected to the computer, with avalanche app running.

+**IMPORTANT**

+The following commands assume you have the correct (development) version of ledger where applications not signed by ledger themselves can be run.
+In that case you need to install an unofficial Avalance app that allows you to clear sign transactions.
+Otherwise, you will need to blindly sign transactions as the ledger won't correctly display the transaction details.
+To do this, add `--blind` to the end of each command.

 ### Address conversion

 This describes how to view the P- and C-chain addresses.
 Those addresses are derived from your public key, which in turn can be derived from your private key.